-The following Bikeway Objective Development standards apply to a Project if it is located on an Affected Street that is identified as a Bicyclist Priority Street.
+The following Bikeway Objective Development standards apply to a Project if it is located on an Affected Street that is identified as a Bicyclist Priority Street and that street is improved with a Class II or Class IV bike lane.
+This standard shall also apply to projects that are on the following Bicycle Priority Streets: Glenoaks Boulevard and First Street.